-Petzel Gallery is pleased to announce Rye Wonk, a solo exhibition by the Dutch artist Willem de Rooij.
-This is his third solo exhibition with the gallery.
+Friedrich Petzel Gallery is delighted to announce Crazy Repelled Firelight, a solo exhibition by Dutch artist Willem de Rooij.

 Since 2007, Willem de Rooij has been producing abstract weavings that aim to generate meaning through the material they are made of, not through external references.
 The first weavings of this kind, originally produced for the 2009 Athens Biennale and shown in this exhibition, titled Silver to Gold (2009/2011).
 This artwork was industrially produced at Van Maele linen manufactures outside of Brussels and consists of five stretched pieces.
 The material developed for this work is a mixture of unbleached Belgian Linen and silver and gold-colored polyester threads.
 Through a step-by-step transition the monochromatic silver panels gradually change to gold through adjustments in the mixture.